 Buttermere provides the ultimate pub walk.
 Take in a beautiful 4.5-mile circuit of this serene lake, which should take around three hours (allowing time to stop and soak up the beauty of your surroundings) and passes through the 100ft-long Hassness Tunnel.
 This man-made tunnel was created in the rock for a wealthy mill owner in the 1880s so that he could walk around the lake with minimal effort!
 Afterwards, return back to Buttermere village to the Bridge Inn at The Bridge Hotel.
 Dogs are welcome in the Walkers bar (named after the inn's founder, not the many walkers who use it!) and on the outside patio, although not in the lounge bar.

-We have lots of properties in and around Buttermere and Crummock Water.
+We have lots of holiday cottages in Buttermere

 3. Elterwater and The Britannia Inn